A Dek is a Subhed in Journalism

 How to Write a Dek

-Before news was published online, requiring optimization for keywords and search engines, traditional print publications like newspapers and magazines used deks that were fairly substantive.
+Before the news was published online, requiring optimization for keywords and search engines, traditional print publications like newspapers and magazines used deks that were fairly substantive.
 Headlines were catchy and written to entertain while subheads were expected to carry the weight of explaining what the story was actually about.

 But with search engines such as Google which drive much of the traffic to online news articles, headlines now play a large role in how a dek is written.
 To ensure that a search engine can pick up and identify articles based on the content in the whole article, it's important that the headline itself is both optimized and to the point.

 No longer are headlines merely entertaining, instead, they get to the point and address what the article is about without relying on the dek to do the explaining.

 For online publishing, the dek would most likely be placed in the reserved "short article summary" area of the website or in the meta description box that accompanies the whole article, to briefly sum up what the article is about.